 - Failure to perform a test patch before using cleaning products: Leather cleaning solutions can be harsh or they might not, but the best way to ascertain this is to do a test patch on a hidden portion of leather on your sofa to be sure of the product’s harshness before use.

-- Letting cleaning solution or water to soak a leather sofa: This is one of the cleaning mistakes you have to prevent when cleaning your sofa because this can cause damage to your leather sofa overtime.
+- Letting cleaning solution or water soak a leather sofa: This is one of the cleaning mistakes you have to prevent when cleaning your sofa because this can cause damage to your leather sofa over time.

 Thanks for reading.
 I hope you have learned all about cleaning leather sofas, including steps to take when conditioning one.